SwiftPackageIndex/SwiftPackageIndex-Blog/Content/posts/launching-language-and-platform-package-compatibility.md

 ### Credit where it’s due!

 First of all, we’d like to thank our kind friends at [MacStadium](https://macstadium.com) for providing the significant hosting resources for this project as part of their [open-source programme](https://www.macstadium.com/opensource).
-At one point we were a little concerned that we might melt your machines.
-We’re glad that we didn’t.
+At one point we were a little concerned that we might melt their machines, and we very glad that we didn’t.
 They’ve performed incredibly.

 We also want to say thank you to [Ankit Aggarwal](https://twitter.com/aciidb0mb3r) and [Boris Bügling](https://twitter.com/neonacho) of Apple.
 Their tireless help and support on the [SwiftPM Slack](https://swift-package-manager.herokuapp.com) saved us countless hours figuring out the correct way to approach this problem.